ilivenoble/order-summary/README.md

 }
 ```
 ### Continued development
-I plan to make this Order Summary reponsive by adding some Responsive Design principles like
+I plan to make this Order Summary reponsive by adding some Responsive Design principles like:
-- Media Queries
+- Media Queries.
-- CSS Units like rem amd em
+- CSS Units like rem amd em.

 once I learn them.

 ### Useful resources

-- [Example resource 1](https://www.scrimba.com) - This helped me to know better about CSS, particularly in centering a div vertically and horizontally.
+- [Scrimba](https://www.scrimba.com) - This helped me to know better about CSS, particularly in centering a div vertically and horizontally.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.freedcodecamp.com) - This is   where I learned basics of HTML and CSS before undertaking Scrimba's Front End Career path.
+- [Freecodecamp](https://www.freedcodecamp.com) - This is   where I learned basics of HTML and CSS before undertaking Scrimba's Front End Career path.
 I'd recommend it to anyone still learning this concepts.

 ## Author